Resources

 Updates

-• Congress just passed FY 24 Appropriations.
-They are now starting negotiations on FY 25 Bills.
+• Congress passed FY 24 Appropriations.
+They are now still negotiating on FY 25 Bills.
 The President submitted his budget request in late March.
+A Continuing Resolution was passed in late September to hold funding over until December 20.
+Congress returns post-election in mid-November to finish FY 25 funding bills.

 Letters